abraham5059/-Basic-Analytics_Practice/README.md

-As you can see, there is a bit that was lost in translation and some editing/ cleaning needs to be done. futhermore, I've added some higher end detailing and fomratting to futher enhance the spreadsheet.
+As you can see, there is a bit that was lost in translation and some editing/ cleaning needs to be done. futhermore, I've added some higher end detailing and formatting to futher enhance the spreadsheet.
 The following image feautres these translation corrections, appropriate cell formatting as well as spreadsheet enchancements;

 <img width="1137" height="568" alt="ACWIS_v2_Xlsx" src="https://github.com/user-attachments/assets/2599ece6-6f25-4129-8a7b-14b15384228c" />

+#### Reporting:

-Next, the fixed spreadsheet can provide some data analyis insights by filtering and applying basic formulas by using the Microsoft Excel functions such as:
+Next,the cleaned spreadsheet can provide some reporting insights by filtering and applying basic formulas by using the Microsoft Excel functions such as:

 - featuring average counters for related metrics to measure analysis such as " Average GDP in ₳" , "Average Gini Coef."